hm-lang/core/proposals/README.md

 ```
 # some relevant pieces of the class definition
+# TODO: fix up API based on ideas in intro.
 array~t := extend(container~t) {
     # swapper, sets the value at the index, returning the old value in the reference.
     # if the swapped in value is Null but the array value wasn't Null, the array